manasviaggarwal/LSH-Random-Projections-PCA-Naive-Bayes-Nearest-Neighbor/README.md

+# TIPR

-# tipr-first-assignment
+tipr-first-assignment
-Hola, amigos!

-This is going to be the first assignment of TIPR-2019.
+This is the first assignment of TIPR-2019.
 The problems in this assignment revolve around the concepts like Locality sensitive hashing(LSH), Random Projections and PCA.
 These are techniques for converting higher-dimensional data to lower-dimension without losing significant information.

 It also encompasses two very important classifiers - Naive Bayes and Nearest Neighbour.
-You'll be evaluating the performance of these classifiers on various real-life datasets.

-Hope you all will enjoy the assignment.
-Best of luck.
-HAPPY PYTHONING!